Find Affordable College Courses

 Ithaca, NY

-The excellent programs at Cornell University helped the school earn the #2 place on this year’s ranking of the best biological and biomedical sciences (other) schools in New York.
+You’ll be in good company if you decide to attend Cornell University.
+It ranked #2 on our 2023 Best Other Biological Sciences Schools in New York list.
 Located in the small city of Ithaca, Cornell is a private not-for-profit school with a fairly large student population.

 While working on their degree, biomedical science majors at Cornell accumulate an average of around $15,000 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $573.